opensearch-project/documentation-website/_search-plugins/index.md

 OpenSearch provides the following search relevance features:

-- [Compare Search Results]({{site.url}}{{site.baseurl}}/search-plugins/search-relevance/compare-search-results/): A search comparison tool in OpenSearch Dashboards that lets you compare results from two queries side by side.
+- [Compare Search Results]({{site.url}}{{site.baseurl}}/search-plugins/search-relevance/compare-search-results/): A search comparison tool in OpenSearch Dashboards that you can use to compare results from two queries side by side.

 - [Querqy]({{site.url}}{{site.baseurl}}/search-plugins/querqy/): Offers query rewriting capability.